-Anderson’s Times-Picayune story came out this past fall with 25 employees accusing John Besh and his eponymous Besh Restaurant Group (now BRG Hospitality) of fostering a culture of sexual harassment.
+Anderson’s Times-Picayune story came out this past fall with twenty-five employees accusing John Besh and his eponymous Besh Restaurant Group (now BRG Hospitality) of fostering a culture of sexual harassment.
 The Besh Restaurant Group, founded in 2005, had about 1200 employees when the story came out, and hadn’t hired a director of HR until shortly prior.
 “It struck me as reckless,” Anderson told me.
 “And it was a conscious decision.
 It wasn’t as if these guys weren’t aware of the norm in companies of their size.”

 Montreal’s Nora Gray is a tiny restaurant.
-With only 45 seats and a staff of 15, there is no budget—or real estate—for an HR department.
-Emma Cardarelli opened the restaurant with Ryan Gray and Lisa McConnell in 2011; it went on to become a darling of Canadian food critics and is an established industry favourite; it’s where chefs eat sweetbreads and braised rabbit on their night off.“Speaking up against sexist and misogynistic behavior has always been a topic of conversation for me, even when it made me unpopular with my co-workers,” says Cardarelli.
+With only forty-five seats and a staff of fifteen, there is no budget—or real estate—for an HR department.
+Emma Cardarelli opened the restaurant with Ryan Gray and Lisa McConnell in 2011; it went on to become a darling of Canadian food critics and is an established industry favorite; it’s where chefs eat sweetbreads and braised rabbit on their night off.“Speaking up against sexist and misogynistic behavior has always been a topic of conversation for me, even when it made me unpopular with my co-workers,” says Cardarelli.
 “This is why from the beginning of Nora Gray, we have tried to foster an environment of honesty and openness.
 We are three partners, so I feel that if an employee felt harassed in any way the lines of communication are open enough to allow for that person to come to at least one of us.”

 She admits that it isn’t foolproof.
 In a place occupied by rabblerousers working with open flame and plenty of knives, what is?
 But Cardarelli feels strongly that honest and open conversation helps.